 '''

-make -j1 test
+make -j1 test &> vim-test.log

 '''

 However, this test suite outputs a lot of binary data to the screen, which can cause issues with the settings of the current terminal.
 This can be resolved by redirecting the output to a log file.
 A successful test will result in the words "ALL DONE" at completion.